Troubleshoot common issues with using Spark with Incorta.

 Transformation error: INC_005005001:Failed to load data from

 <Materialized view> with properties [error, 2019-01-18 18:39:07 WARN NativeCodeLoader:62 - Unable to load native-hadoop library for your platform… using builtin-java classes where applicable]

 Try one of the following solutions to fix the issue:

-- Use the Incorta Admin UI to see if the Spark cluster is running on the same server as Incorta.
+- Use the Incorta cluster management console (CMC) to see if the Spark cluster is running on the same server as Incorta.

 - Check whether Incorta and Spark can access the tenant folder.
 Log in to the Spark server machine to verify.

 - Check whether Incorta and Spark can connect to each other.
 Ping one from the other to find out.

 - Check that the ports, such as 7077, are open.